 Orbán: 'There are no liberals, only communists with university degrees'

 It was the 22nd time on Sunday that Hungarian Prime Minister Viktor Orbán held his annual State of the Nation Address in Budapest, and it was the tenth in a row with him in office.
-Given the special occasion, Orbán did not only evaluate the past year as he usually does but assessed the previous ten years as well, concluding that they were Hungary's best decade in the hundred years since the Treaty of Versailles.
+Given the special occasion, Orbán did not only evaluate the past year as he usually does but assessed the previous ten years as well, concluding that they were Hungary's best decade in the hundred years since the Treaty of Trianon.

 Apart from commending the achievements of his own government and explaining how the language of "liberal Euro-gibberish" is incapable of expressing them, Orbán talked about his new national consultation at length that takes aim at the compensations paid to Roma students who suffered school segregation and the lawsuits started by inmates because of inhumane prison conditions.
 They are, according to Orbán, all parts of George Soros's master plan, and the government needs the people's support to fight them.